addyosmani/backbone-fundamentals/index.md

 ## Route based module loading

-This section will discuss a route based approach to module loading as implemented by [Lumbar](http://lumbarjs.org/).
+This section will discuss a route based approach to module loading as implemented in [Lumbar](http://walmartlabs.github.com/lumbar) by Kevin Decker.
 Like RequireJS, Lumbar is also a modular build system, but the pattern it implements for loading routes may be used with any build system.

 The specifics of the Lumbar build tool are not discussed in this book.
 To see a complete Lumbar based project with the loader and build system see [Thorax](http://walmartlabs.github.com/thorax) which provides boilerplate projects for various environments including Lumbar.